mahedi-kaysar/bigdata-pipeline-vagrant-virtualbox/README.md

 # Big Data Environment Setup (vagrant-virtualbox)
-This project aims for building scripts for being set up the environments of the big data analytics with the technologies including hadoop, yarn, hive, spark and so on.
+This project aims for building scripts for setting up the environments of the big data analytics with the technologies including hadoop, yarn, hive, spark and so on.

 # Install Vagrant and Virtual Box
 This project uses vagrant and virtualbox for making the environment setup and configuration automated and portable which makes the project easily maintainable.